Construction Site Safety

 As part of your risk assessment, you may find you need to provide a better way for your construction workers to communicate with you and be located quickly in an emergency.

 How can technology help construction site safety?

-Technology is the simplest way to ensure construction worker safety, with options including a mobile app, integrated wearable tech, and satellite tracking, the StaySafe Lone Worker app is trusted by construction companies worldwide to keep their employees safe.
+Technology is the simplest way to ensure construction worker safety; with options including a mobile app, integrated wearable tech, and satellite tracking, the StaySafe Lone Worker app is trusted by construction companies worldwide to keep their employees safe.

-Site safety is easily monitored through the lone worker hub, provides you with real-time updates on the safety status of your lone workers.
+Site safety is easily monitored through the lone worker hub, providing you with real-time updates on the safety status of your lone workers.
 Construction workers can easily raise distress signals using the mobile app on their phones, and the app can also be paired with a range of discrete panic alarms which can also be worn or carried by staff.